Decomposing scRNA-seq data using NMF - a demo

 Final remarks

 NMF can be a powerful tool to extract gene programs for scRNA-seq data in an unbiased manner.
 Because it is calculated for each sample separately, it bypasses the need to perform batch effect correction to analyse samples jointly.
-This aspect makes it particularly interesting for the analysis of gene programs in cancer cells (see e.g. Barkely et al. (2022) and Gavish et al. (2023).
+This aspect makes it particularly interesting for the analysis of gene programs in cancer cells (see e.g. Barkely et al. (2022), Gavish et al. (2023) Yerly et al. (2024).

 References